punisher1/h-opc-net/README.md

 ## Use

-To install [`h-Opc-net`](https://www.nuget.org/packages/h-opc-net/), run the following command in the Package Manager Console:
+To install [`h-Opc-pro`](https://www.nuget.org/packages/h-opc-pro/), run the following command in the Package Manager Console:

-    PM> Install-Package h-opc-net
+    PM> Install-Package h-opc-pro

-To install the command line interface, head to the [`nuget gallery`](https://www.nuget.org/packages/h-opc-net/).
+To install the command line interface, head to the [`nuget gallery`](https://www.nuget.org/packages/h-opc-pro/).

 ## Documentation